jingchun19/semantic-search-mcp-server/Userguide.md

 4. **Important**: Replace `[YOUR_USERNAME]` in the filesystem configuration with your Windows username.

+## Important Notes About API Keys

+- **Semantic Search Server**: The configuration uses a Nebius API key (formatted as an OpenAI-compatible key) and specific Supabase credentials.
+Do not change these values as they are specifically configured for this project.
+- **Brave Search and Tavily**: The provided API keys are already set up for your project.
+Use these exact keys as shown in the configuration.
+Or you can use your own API keys for these servers.
+- **API Key Security**: Do not share these API keys outside your organization or use them for purposes unrelated to this project.

 ## 4. Customizing Your Setup

 ### Filesystem Paths